-The Star Valley Wyoming temple stands on a gentle rise overlooking Highway 89, just south of the community of Afton near the mouth of Hale Canyon.
+The Star Valley Wyoming Temple stands on a gentle rise overlooking Highway 89, just south of the community of Afton near the mouth of Hale Canyon.
 A unique feature of the building in the foyer is a stunning stained-glass depiction of Jesus Christ, which was a refurbished piece originally created for a Presbyterian Church in New York City.
 The classical design of the temple echoes architectural elements found in the historic Star Valley Tabernacle, located just a mile north of the temple.
-The pair of buildings represents the spiritual heart and center of the Latter-day Saint community in Star Valley.
+The buildings represent the spiritual heart and center of the Latter-day Saint community in Star Valley.

 The Star Valley Wyoming Temple was the first temple built in the state of Wyoming.
 Star Valley is also the location of the first stake in Wyoming, organized on August 13, 1892.

-When problems were encountered with the originally proposed location for the Star Valley Wyoming Temple at the base of Hale Canyon, the location was shifted west next to the highway.
+When problems were encountered with the ground at the base of Hale Canyon—the originally desired location for the Star Valley Wyoming Temple—the building location was shifted west next to the highway.
 The contractor found the ground conditions at the new location to be ideal for the foundation, eliminating the usual need for extensive fill and compaction work.

 Thousands of Church members and friends participated in the groundbreaking ceremony for the Star Valley Wyoming Temple on April 25, 2015.
 Many more joined by satellite and Internet transmissions.
 Elder Craig C. Christensen of the Presidency of the Seventy presided.
 "There couldn't be a more appropriate place for a house of God," he said.
 "The temple is a gift of God.
 It is to the great heritage that is here… It links generations together.
 The temple will become a landmark, a sacred place for this valley for years to come."7

 The placement of the angel Moroni atop the Star Valley Wyoming Temple took place April 25, 2016, exactly one year after the groundbreaking ceremony.
 The event was announced beforehand, allowing hundreds of spectators to gather and witness the raising.

 The Star Valley Wyoming Temple was prophesied by Elder Moses Thatcher of the Quorum of the Twelve.
-Thatcher first came to the valley in the late 1870s, looking for a suitable location where colonizing Latter-day Saints could settle.
+Thatcher came to the valley in the late 1870s, looking for a suitable location where colonizing Latter-day Saints could settle.
 Looking over the beautiful valley, he declared, "I hereby name this valley Star Valley because it is the star of all valleys."
-He later returned with Elder Charles C. Rich, a senior apostle, to dedicate the valley for Mormon settlement.
+He later returned with Elder Charles C. Rich, a senior apostle, to dedicate the valley for the settlement of the Saints.

 On July 3, 1894, Church officer George Goddard gave a report on his travels to Star Valley, as recorded in the Deseret Weekly.
 He referenced a prophesy given by Elder Moses Thatcher in his description of the temple bench: "A fine tract of bench land on the eastern portion of Afton will afford a beautiful site for a Temple hereafter to be built, as per prophesy of Elder Moses Thatcher.
 This bench lies at the mouth of Swift Creek canyon, from whence flows a large stream of pure water, flanked on either side by a park of beautiful swamp pines, many of which are more than 100 feet high."